sergiishevchenko/range-teaching-app/README.md

 ## Challenge Types

-The app supports 18 different challenge variations across four main types:
+The app supports **18 different challenge variations** across four main types:

+### 1. Less Than (5 variations)
-1. **Less Than** (5 variations): Make the range lower than a specified value (200, 250, 300, 350, 400)
+Make the range lower than a specified value:
+- Less than 400
+- Less than 350
+- Less than 300
+- Less than 250
+- Less than 200

+### 2. Greater Than (5 variations)
-2. **Greater Than** (5 variations): Make the range greater than a specified value (200, 250, 300, 350, 400)
+Make the range greater than a specified value:
-3. **Between** (4 variations): Make the range between two values (100-500, 150-400, 200-450, 250-350)
+- Greater than 200
+- Greater than 250
+- Greater than 300
+- Greater than 350
+- Greater than 400

+### 3. Between (4 variations)
-4. **Exact** (4 variations): Make the range exactly match specified min and max values
+Make the range within a specified interval:

-Challenges are randomly selected from `backend/api/challenges.py` on each request.
+- Between 100 and 500
+- Between 150 and 400
+- Between 200 and 450
+- Between 250 and 350

+### 4. Exact (4 variations)
+Match exact minimum and maximum values:
+- Exactly from 150 to 400
+- Exactly from 200 to 500
+- Exactly from 180 to 350
+- Exactly from 250 to 450

+**Note**: Challenges can be selected randomly or filtered by type using the Challenge Type selector or API query parameter.
+All challenges are defined in `backend/api/challenges.py`.

 ## Code Organization